-The three OPCs ('OPC1', 'OPC2' and 'OPC3') were placed within a few metres of each other, facing the same direction, on the building roof site output a corresponding time series of the relative contributions of five different factors at each timestamp.
+This PMF method took the particle counts of the 24 bins as input and output a corresponding time series of the relative contributions of five different factors at each timestamp.
 Five factors were chosen on the basis of previous experience with atmospheric aerosol samples.
 In theory, each factor should equate to a particular source of aerosols picked up by the sensors.
 For each factor, size distribution information is also available which can be used to identify which factor corresponds with which source.
 We investigated correlations of each of the factors with total pollen and individual taxa concentrations, and also used the particle size distributions to inform our decision on which factors were most likely to be associated with pollen.
 Two factors were selected for each OPC dataset that demonstrated the highest correlations with various pollen species and the 'PMF Pollen Proxy' was calculated from the sum of these two factors.